 Neither our firm nor any of our firm's representatives have discretionary authority in making the determination of the brokers-dealers and/or custodians with whom orders for the purchase or sale of securities are placed for execution, and the commission rates at which such securities transactions are affected.
 Our firm routinely recommends that clients direct us to execute through a specified broker-dealer.
 Our firm recommends the use of Schwab.
 Each client will be recommended to establish their account(s) with Schwab if not already done.
-Please note that not all advisors have this recommendation.
+Our firm does not allow client-directed brokerage.